philosopherstonerush/java-notes/spring/chad darby tutorial/springMVC/readME.md

    1) @Valid which triggers the validation to take place in the parameter
    2) BindingResult - class that indicates if there has been any error with respect to the validation.
    3) @ModelAttribute - Helps to retrieve information about the specific model that was added to the view.
+        IMP: You would have to specify the model name in your method parameter if the model name is not similar to the class name it points to.
+Refer customer controller and student controller

 ### Filtering Controller Data: